Seminole Nation Museum

 Wewoka, OK 74884

 This museum documents and interprets the history and culture of the Seminole Nation of Oklahoma and the people and events that make its capital, Wewoka, one of the most historically significant and culturally diverse communities in Oklahoma.
-Through the use of select artifacts, historic photographs and interpretive exhibits, the events and stories that shaped the home of the Seminoles for more than a century are chronicled in captivating, educational and enlightening experience at the Seminole Nation Museum.
+Through the use of select artifacts, historic photographs and interpretive exhibits, the events and stories that shaped the home of the Seminoles for more than a century are chronicled in a captivating, educational and enlightening experience at the Seminole Nation Museum.

 Facility Amenities: ADA Compliant, Credit Cards Accepted, Gift Shop, Meeting Space Available